Studiegids

 Admission requirements

-This introductory course is mandatory for students that start with the FSW Honours College Science, Society and Self track in the second semester of their first academic year.
+This orientation course is mandatory for students that start with the FSW Honours College track Science, Society and Self in the second semester of their first academic year.
 This course welcomes students from all disciplines and all walks of life.

 Registration